php-fig/per-coding-style/migration-2.0.md

 ## [Section 10 - Heredoc and Nowdoc](https://www.php-fig.org/per/coding-style/#10-heredoc-and-nowdoc)

-This is a new section about HereDocs and NowDocs.
+This is a new section.

 NowDoc SHOULD be used whereever possible.
 Heredoc MAY be used where a nowdoc is not sufficient.